catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ## Schema Definition Language (SDL)

 A schema is a collection of **object types** that contain **fields**.
 Like a contract between a server and it's clients, it defines what a GraphQL API can and can't do, and how clients can request or change data.

-An object type has a collection of fields, and each field has a type of its own.
-A field's type can be either an object type or a scalar type.
+A field's type can be either an **object type** or a **scalar type**.
 A scalar type is a primitive (like ID, String, Boolean, Int or Float) that resolves to a single value.

+The **fields** of the **Query object type** are the **entry points** into the schema where clients can have a way to fetch data or execute against the graph.
+Two other kinds of entry points are **Mutation** and **Subscription**.
+Mutation enable clients to modify data / execute.

 Structure the schema as intuitively as possible.
 Each object type you define should support the actions that your clients will take.

-The **fields** of **Query object type** are the **entry points** into the schema where clients can have a way to fetch those objects / execute against the graph.
-Two other kinds of entry points are **Mutation** and **Subscription**

-Mutation enable clients to modify data / execute.

-If an array has an exclamation point after it, the array cannot be null, but it can be empty.

 Open the repository in your favorite IDE.